abdulajet/rxswiftdemo/README.md

 ## Getting started

-You're going to need Node.js and npm installed, as well as hardware support for Bluetooth Low Energy.
-You also need some beacons which you know (or can find out) the hardware address of.
+You're going to need xCode and CocoaPods installed.

 First up, clone or download this repo and CD into the directory then install the pods:

 ```bash
 $ pod install
 ```
-Open the app from rxswiftdemo.xcworkspace
+Open the app from cookiesnapkit.xcworkspace